khralovich/khralovich/README.md

 I code in Python, R and Javascript, use Tableau to vizualize data and App Script to automate repetitive tasks.
 Work as a data analyst at [Accenture](https://www.accenture.com/us-en).

 I'm passionate about generative art, natural language processing and beautiful designs.
 Born in Belarus, live in Warsaw, Poland.
-An amateur chess player, an animal lover and a casual gamer.
+Amateur chess player, animal lover, RPG geek.

 Shoot me an email via khralovich@protonmail.com